Momid6/controls_project/README.md

             Constraint Handling: Only MPC methods explicitly enforced control limits in optimization.

             By the end of this phase, I had a complete comparative framework for evaluating controllers on the same trajectory-tracking task.

+BIG DRAWBACK HOWEVER WAS THAT I PROVIDED THE CONTROLLER WITH SMALL STATE DIMENSIONS.
+THUS, IT DOESN'T COMPLETELY PRESENT TINYMPC's ADVANTAGES.
+TO SOLVE THIS PROBLEM...
+I WILL NOW EXPLORE TINYMPC

+### Phase 5 (1 September - Now): Exploring TinyMPC
+In this phase, I will explore how TinyMPC exactly works, and I will try to provide a test case that can fairly compare all control methods.
+        1) I proved the Riccati recursion through the hamiltonian.